31st July

 From the Tamil Brahmi inscriptions, not only the

-kings, common people, and merchants also helped the growth of Jainism.
+kings, common people and merchants helped the growth of Jainism.

 Conversion to Jainism also happened during 1 to 2nd century